-We refer to Dr. Usman, Dr. Levy and Mr. Payne, collectively, as our Named Executive Officers.
-Dr. Usman was our Chief Executive Officer, and Dr. Levy was our next highest compensated executive officer serving as of December 31, 2019.
-Mr. Payne voluntarily resigned from his position as our Chief Financial Officer, effective as of August 30, 2019.
+We refer to Dr. Usman, Dr. Levy and Mr. Musil, collectively, as our Named Executive Officers.
+Dr. Usman was our Chief Executive Officer and Mr. Musil and Dr. Levy were our next two highest compensated executive officers serving as of December 31, 2020.